jeffreyxqf/learngit/learngit/readme.txt

 Learn Git led by jeffrey
 Git is a distributed version control system.
-Git is free software.
-Git is a version control system.

-Learn Branch
+Learn Branch Creating a new branch is quick.